 The USDA’s thrifty food budget for a family of 2 under 50 years old is $346.40 a month; the liberal food plan budget is $682.30 as of November 2020.

-Comparing your food budget to others’ can give you a rough idea if your spending is way out of line, use these tools to fine-tune your spending based on your budget.
+Comparing your food budget to others' can give you a rough idea if your spending is average, and use these tools to fine-tune your spending based on your budget.

 With some planning and a few coupons, you can create an affordable and healthy food plan that works for you and save money on food.